Nevenall/ghosting-the-edge/03 Gearing Up.md

 The Jackard mortar is useful for disabling vehicles, communications, and all manner of electronic defenses; not to mention inducing electric current in the cyber implants of hapless soldiers.
 Be careful not to be too close to the area of effect yourself.

 Launching and activating the shell is easy enough to not require a roll, assuming you know some something about mortars.
 Once launched, roll the EMP skill against electronics in the target zone.
-You can roll it as an {{Overcome Obstacle}} if you are just trying to knockout the defenses of some area, as a C, or even as an attack against those with cyber implants.
+You can roll it as an {{overcome}} if you are just trying to knockout the defenses of some area, as a C, or even as an attack against those with cyber implants.
 The shell is powerful enough to affect a large building.

 {Single Use}, {Illegal Military Weapon}